lxkrmr/kotlin-for-java-developers/README.md

 # Kotlin for Java Developers

-This is a playground related to the course **Kotlin for Java Developers** by Jet Brains (Svetlana Isakova, Andrey Breslav)
+This is a playground related to the course **Kotlin for Java Developers**

+by Jet Brains - Svetlana Isakova, Andrey Breslav

 You can find the course here: